inside.ewu.edu

 Pre-requisites: SPAN 201 or permission of the instructor.

-This course encompasses a wide range of oral and written practice.
-Students will develop their cultural understanding of the Spanish world while targeting the four language skills through authentic material.
+Encompasses a wide range of oral and written practice.
+Students develop their cultural understanding of the Spanish world while targeting the four language skills through authentic material.

 SPAN 310.
 ADVANCED GRAMMAR AND COMPOSITION.
 3 Credits.